ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R195]** The "Verify Lock Commitment State" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User
 * The lock commitment of an initial joint state contribution provided by the invoking BPI User matches the lock commitment of one of the initial joint state contributions of the IVSM.

-**[R196]** For the purpose of BPI Interoperability, a valid "Verify Lock Commitment State" operation a BPI invokes MUST return from the CCSM a value of true or false.
+**[R196]** For the purpose of BPI Interoperability, a valid "Verify Lock Commitment State" operation which a BPI invokes MUST return from the CCSM a value of true or false.

 **Update State**